Boosting User Engagement with Festive Widgets

 User engagement refers to how valuable people find your product, measured by how much they interact with your website or service.

-Whether they share your content on social media, download an annual data lakehouse report, visit multiple pages on your website, or use your website’s features, these are all indications of how engaging your website and product are.
+Whether they share your content on social media, download an annual data lakehouse report, visit multiple pages on your website, or use your website’s features—these are all signs of engagement.

-User engagement is an essential key performance indicator and very helpful for having repeat customers for your product or service.
+User engagement is a critical KPI that helps increase repeat customers for your product or service.

-Whether selling clothes or providing a VoIP phone service—and attracting new ones.
+Whether selling clothes or providing a VoIP phone service, engagement is key to growing awareness and building loyalty.

-Simply put, a user can be anyone, including someone visiting your site for the first time or even by accident.
-On the other hand, a customer has already purchased one of your products.
+A user can be anyone—someone visiting your site for the first time or by accident.
+A customer, on the other hand, has already made a purchase.

-It’s no secret that engaged users are more likely to buy from you and recommend you to friends and family.
+It’s no secret that engaged users are more likely to buy from you and recommend you to others.

 How Festive Widgets Boost User Engagement